A Family Spring Diet Cleanse

 - Having a health history of disordered eating (e.g. anorexia nervosa)

 - Using prescription medications described as having a “narrow therapeutic index” (cleansing will increase the efficiency of drug metabolism, potentially decreasing drug effectiveness)

 - Having diabetes mellitus (dietary changes and fasting affect blood sugar levels)

 - Being pregnant (mobilization of stored toxins from fat tissues temporarily increases levels of circulating toxins, which in turn, increase an unborn child’s toxin exposure)

-These are simple things anyone can do to improve soundness of body, mentally and emotionally re-set for a productive coming season, and for those new to the practice, perhaps experience a level of physical wellness previously not achieved.
+These are simple things anyone can do to improve the soundness of their body, mentally and emotionally reset for a productive coming season, and for those new to the practice, perhaps experience a level of physical wellness previously not achieved.

 Foods to Eat

-Filtering of toxins from the blood is a two-step process, involving extraction of toxins from the blood, followed by binding of those toxins to amino acids so they can be “held” in the blood until they are transferred to the urine or into bowel movements for final removal from the body.
+Filtering of toxins from the blood is a two step process, involving extraction of toxins from the blood, followed by a binding of those toxins to amino acids so they can be “held” in the blood until they are transferred to the urine or into bowel movements for final removal from the body.

 Certain foods are particularly rich in nutrients that support these biochemical processes.

 Non-starchy vegetables (i.e. “non-potato”), fruit, and whole grains supply the liver and gut with excellent sources of many of the nutrients the body uses in metabolic detoxification.
 These foods are also rich in fibre, which “holds” toxins in the gut, and promotes regular bowel movements.